-- punishments applicable to moral persons governed by the public law or private law re: - The dissolution: - A fine: - Temporary prohibition to exercise one or more professional activities; - Temporary prohibition to exercise one or more activities in a given filed; - Permanent closure of establishments that were used to commit these crimes ; - Exclusion from participating in public tenders, permanently or for one period not exceeding five (5) years; - Prohibition to offer cheques, credit cards or any other legal tender in Rwanda; - confiscation of the material that was used in committing or was intended to commit the offence or of the thing which is the product of the offence; - Placement under legal surveillance; - Publication of the decision declared in the Official Gazette of the Republic of Rwanda and by means of the press. - The fine applicable to moral persons is double (2) that specified to natural persons by the provision which represses the offence.

-f) The qualification, in the criminal law of the State Party, of attempts to commit, complicity in the commission or participation in the commission of any of the above-mentioned offences.
+- (g) Prohibition to offer cheques, credit cards or any other legal tender in Rwanda; - (h) Confiscation of the material that was used in committing or was intended to commit the offence or of the thing which is the product of the offence; - (i) Placement under legal surveillance; - (j) Publication of the decision declared in the Official Gazette of the Republic of Rwanda and by means of the press. - 124.
+The fine applicable to moral persons is double (2) that specified to natural persons by the provision which represses the offence. - f.
+The qualification, in the criminal law of the State Party, of attempts to commit, complicity in the commission or participation in the commission of any of the above-mentioned offences.